Health advisory

 - For all travellers, it is important that vaccinations against COVID-19 and influenza are up to date.

-- Given the current global increase in measles, it is strongly recommended that all overseas travellers are immune to measles, either by having completed a full course of measles vaccine or having demonstrated serological immunity.
+- Given the current global increase in measles, it is strongly recommended that all overseas travellers are immune to measles, by having completed a full course of measles-containing vaccine or demonstrated serological immunity.

-For those known to have received only one dose previously, a second dose is recommended.
-People who are not Medicare eligible can also receive the free MMR vaccine. - Infants from 6-11 months of age can receive a free dose of MMR vaccine prior to overseas travel.
-If an infant receives MMR vaccine at 11 months of age, they still need to also receive the two recommended vaccine doses at ≥12 months of age (at 12 and 18 months).
+- Infants from 6 to 11 months of age can receive a free dose of MMR vaccine prior to overseas travel.
+If an infant receives MMR vaccine at less than 11 months of age, they still need to also receive the 2 recommended vaccine doses at 12 months (MMR) and 18 months (MMRV) of age.

 More information